 Ryse: Son of Rome looks like a fake video game.
 The kind of vaguely-believable nonsense you’d see a character in a TV show or cartoon play as they hammer away at buttons.
 Regrettably, it is actually a real game and was, at one point, intended to showcase the technical prowess of Microsoft’s Xbox One.
 If anything, it makes me very happy that I skipped that console (and most of its generation) entirely.

 This totally-real game that you can play yourself is a historical fantasy hack & slash set in Roman times around 60 AD.
 The City of Rome is under siege by an army of Britons and players take control of a General Marius who leads the defense.
-He eventually comes to the rescue of Emperor Nero and escorts him to an underground saferoom where Marius then descends into a 6-hour rant laying out his entire life story up to this very moment.
+He eventually comes to the rescue of Emperor Nero and escorts him to an underground saferoom where, Marius then descends into a 6-hour rant laying out his entire life story up to this very moment.

-Marius was a soldier fresh out of training and ready for his first deployment, until Briton barbarians SOMEHOW raid the city of Rome and killed his entire family.
+Marius was a soldier fresh out of training and ready for his first deployment, until Briton barbarians SOMEHOW raided the city of Rome and killed his entire family.
 Swearing vengeance, Marius is recruited into the 14th legion as it sets out to Britannia to snuff out the recent rebellion.

-Each of the game’s chapters cycles through the same few ideas, with Marius doing a few solo battles, fighting alongside his legionaries, having to solve some puzzles through context-sensitive actions, and cinematic battle moments.
+Each of the game’s chapters cycles through the same few ideas, with Marius doing a few solo battles, fighting alongside his legionaries, having to solve some puzzles through context-sensitive actions, and then conclude on some cinematic battle moments.
 Levels are aggressively linear and especially the cinematic bits are stupid.
 Marius will call his men to his side and get into a formation, just so you can slowly walk through a bit of the level instead of walking fast.
 Sometimes enemies appear that shoot arrows, so you press a button to raise shields, then press another button to kill the enemies.

 This is what I mean when I say that the game feels fake.
 You walk down an automated bit of level and press a button to instantly kill a bunch of enemies.
 You walk up to a shining item and press a button to solve the puzzle and progress the adventure.
 You follow an objective marker to a shining scorpio and then proceed to mindlessly fire into a crowd of enemies for 20 minutes.
 You win a siege battle by kicking away shining ladders and hitting shining siege towers with your sword until the enemy has run out of them.
 Everything is shining, context-sensitive, and trivial.
 Even worse, chances are you’ll be doing most of those activities a dozen times each before the game is finally over.